CSC207-UofT/course-project-gries-fan-club/phase2/design_document.md

 Tag Objects have been created, the Application is functional.
 There are 4 UseCase classes which all execute different commands that the user can initiate from the GUI.

 The list of commands are outlined in our specifications.
 Each UseCase returns a response.
-The response is a hashmap that contains the data linked to a key.
-The GUI can then use a specific key to access the relevant data.
-For example: if the user wished to add an ingredient apple to their fridge the Use case will take in the ingredient and add it to the RecipeStorage called Fridge.
+The response is a generic List populated with the appropriate responses.
+This is then passed to the controller back to the GUI.
+For example: if the user wished to add an ingredient apple to their fridge the UseCase will take in the ingredient and add it to the RecipeStorage called Fridge.

 The GUI interacts with the UseCases through a controller layer.
-This layer serves as the nexus between the front end and the beck end.
-It calls the UseCases and supplies them with the necessary parameters to innate the command, and then provides the response to the GUI.
+This layer serves as the nexus between the front end and the back end.
+It calls the UseCases and supplies them with the necessary parameters to initiate the command, and then provides the response to the GUI.

 The various use cases interact with multiple entity, matcher, scorer interfaces to complete the commands.

+An example is when a recipe is matched with ingredients from IngredientStorage.
+The Matcher is able to match parameters like Tags, Name, and Ingredients, and using a scorer, it is able to suggest the most relevant recipes according to the Matchers and
+Scorers.
+The run method in the MatcherUseCase uses the return10Recipes according to the User's Fridge and the given recipe.